-On July 20, 2012, the City Council received a request from a Deery Brothers representative to reevaluate lighting provisions in the recently adopted alternative landscape standards for auto dealers.
+On July 20, 2012, the City Council received a request from a representative of Deery Brothers to reevaluate lighting provisions in the recently adopted alternative landscape standards for auto dealers.
 The request expressed concern that the standards have no provisions for the lighting of a "merchandise lot", and expressed hope that the Council would consider constructive changes to the lighting level allowed for their dealership.
-In response, the Council directed staff to provide a brief report on the lighting issue.
+In response, the City Council directed staff to provide a brief report on the lighting issue.

-Prior to reporting back to the Council, staff met with Deery Brother's lighting consultant, Bob Brown of KJWW Engineering Consultants in Des Moines, who provided the following information on the output of lighting associated with a representative commercial developments:
+Prior to reporting back to the Council, staff met with Deery Brother's lighting consultant, Bob Brown of KJWW Engineering Consultants in Des Moines, who provided the following information on the output of lighting associated with a typical commercial development: